The Holy Family Meeting the Infant St John the Baptist

 Canvas 62 x 90 cm (24 x 36 inches)

-Contact me for further information, viewing via eBay or our website for more information.
 Most objects sold in our gallery are antiques, vintage or used, therefore they will show signs of being antique, vintage or used.
-There may be signs of scratches, discolouration, chips, cracks wear, tear etc. Please see the photographs as they form part of the description.
+There may be signs of scratches, discolouration, chips, cracks wear and tear unknown manufacturers and/or patterns.
+Please see the photographs as they form part of the description.
+Overseas buyers (may) have to pay any import duties, taxes, or fees that may apply.
+All items are meticulously wrapped and prepared for both international and UK shipping.